benrady/specific/README.md

 ## Dependencies

 _Specific_ depends on Clojure 1.9 (or 1.8 with the [clojure.spec backport](https://github.com/tonsky/clojure-future-spec)).
-To add the following to your project.clj file to add it to your project.
+Add the following to your project.clj.

 ```clojure
 (defproject sample